-Welcome to Little Hearts, Stone Ridge's co-educational Early Childhood Program in our Lower School, serving children from three-months through Kindergarten age.
+Welcome to Little Hearts, Stone Ridge's co-educational Early Childhood Program in our Lower School, serving children from three-months old through Kindergarten age.
 Little Hearts is where the love of learning begins in our Sacred Heart family.

-Our early childhood classrooms provide a nurturing environment, where our youngest learners ask questions, solve problems, respect themselves, and care for others.
+Our Early Childhood classrooms provide a nurturing environment, where our youngest learners ask questions, solve problems, respect themselves, and care for others.

 Our cognitive expectations, taught through researched-based best practices, The Creative Curriculum and The Project Approach, promote exploration within a structured and nurturing learning environment.
 Opportunities are created for child-centered inquiry, for purposeful play in support of essential learning, for teachers to form community with children in the classroom, and for children to construct their own knowledge.
 Constant and close student observation and assessment guide the teachers in reflective and purposeful planning and teaching.

 When our children move on from the Early Childhood classrooms at Stone Ridge, they are able to transfer their social, emotional, and cognitive skills to their future educational and life experiences.